-Students enrolled in upper-level courses will learn how to apply design principles to a variety of media including graphic design for print and publishing and web design.
-Studio courses integrate technology use and skills development in a problem-based learning environment.
+Students enrolled in upper-level courses will learn how to apply design principles to a variety of media including graphic design, magazine publishing, interactive design such as web site design, illustration, symbol design, the study and use of type and using video as a story telling tool.
+Studio courses integrate technology use and skills development in a problem-solving studio learning environment.
 Students learn to use standard professional design software as tools of the design process.

 The environmental design studios develop design skills through the exploration of human scale problems.
 The studio courses have typically been centered on a variety of real-world projects that have included the design of business and living spaces, the redesign of industrial river frontage into green space and urban renewal projects to name a few.
 The studio projects typically have actual clients, with students responding to important community issues that require creativity based in design and problem solving methodologies.